Satelliting/Sats-Splinterlands-Bot/README.md

   - No. The bot is free to use.
 People who upgrade to premium will get access to private files via [Discord](https://discord.gg/v2f9e4DssU)
 - The bot is throwing errors, but is still running.
 Is that normal?
   - The current bot is our first couple editions.
 There may be kinks we need to sort out, so please send us screenshots and any details you can and we will work to remedy them.
 Feel free to report Issues to GitHub or on our [Discord](https://discord.gg/v2f9e4DssU).
+- What the hell is a Battlebase?
+  - It's my fun name for the battle decks database.

 ## Premium Accounts